Monash-FIT3170/2025W1-HansRoslinger/README.md

 - [Markdown Document](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/Documentation/Handover%20Document.md)
 - [PDF](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/Documentation/Handover%20Document.pdf)

-Please note that the markdown document may not render the images in the github `Preview` mode, however it does work on an IDE editing.
-Please refer to the PDF for a Handover Document with images.
+Please note that the markdown document may not render the Images in the github `Preview` mode, however it does work on an IDE editing.
+Please refer to the PDF for a Handover Document with Images.

 ## License